Revised August 14, 2021

 We say we throw stuff away, but where’s away?
 Out of the house.
 Out of town perhaps, but not out of this world.
 It’s all right here somewhere.

 Too much of it ends up as litter.
 Proper waste disposal means most of it goes to the landfill.
 Some towns are returning to the old practice of building incinerators.
-Of course, some trash gets recycled.
-All of these practices have undesirable environmental consequences.
+Of course, some refuse gets recycled or composted.
+All of these waste disposal methods have undesirable environmental consequences.

 The trouble with littering

 Light-weight trash will eventually make it to a waterway.
 The mightiest river starts out as a tiny stream somewhere.
 The water will flow over rocks and past roots and tree branches.
 A few plastic bags stuck in the way of the stream makes a flooding hazard in heavy rain.
-How many people’s houses suffer flood damage from a creek that could have handles the water if not blocked by trash?
+How many people’s houses suffer flood damage from a creek that could have handled the water if it hadn’t been blocked by trash?

 From the waterway it eventually goes into the ocean.
 Perhaps you’ve heard of the Great Pacific Garbage Patch.
 It stretches for hundreds of miles.
 It’s not the only ocean garbage patch, just the largest.

 The junk doesn’t stay close enough together that it’s feasible to gather it up.
-Many of the pieces are too small to get caught in a net, anyway.
-But instead of being a hazard to land animals and birds, it disrupts marine life.
+Instead of being a hazard to land animals and birds, it disrupts marine life.
+Cleaning up the ocean is probably impossible.

 The trouble with landfills

-The modern sanitary landfill is a descendant of very unsanitary dumps.
+Among municipal solid waste disposal methods, the modern sanitary landfill is the most prevalent in the US.
+It is a descendant of very unsanitary dumps.
 There used to be thousands of dumps, which bred germs and smelled vile.

 They have been replaced by much larger and more efficient landfills.